leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/gpu_rendering.rst

 There maybe be multiple causes, but the most common is that there is not enough memory on your graphics card.
 Typically while using GPU rendering the GPU can only use the amount of memory that is on the GPU.
-This is usually much smaller than the amount of system memory that the CPU uses.
+This is usually much smaller than the amount of system memory the CPU can access.
-In the case that the GPU runs out of memory Blender will automatically try to also use system and GPU memory.
+With CUDA devives, if the GPU memory is full Blender will automatically try to use system memory.
-This has a performance impact but it is usually still faster than using CPU rendering.
+This has a performance impact, but will usually still result in a faster render than using CPU rendering.
-This feature does not work on OpenCL rendering.
+This feature does not work on OpenCL or Optix rendering.

 Can multiple GPUs be used for rendering?